LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Related Work

 Confidence estimation allows models to evaluate their own uncertainty.
 In Large Language Models (LLMs), token-level probabilities serve as simple and effective indicators of how confident the model is about its predictions~\cite{fadeeva2024fact,zhang2025tokur}.
 When a model shows low confidence, it is more likely to hallucinate or make reasoning errors.
 Recent studies have introduced various methods to quantify this uncertainty, such as aggregating token probabilities~\cite{yaldiz2025not} or calculating entropy~\cite{xu2025tecp}, essentially helping models "know what they don't know."

-While confidence signals are widely used in text generation, they are rarely applied to optimize how Multimodal Large Language Models (MLLMs) process images.
-Currently, many training-free MLLMs blindly extract high-resolution local details for every input, wasting massive computation on visually simple tasks.
-To address this, we employ token confidence as a zero-cost decision switch.
-By evaluating the confidence score from the initial global image, our framework autonomously decides \textit{when} to fuse local visual context.
-If the model is confident, it answers directly; if uncertain, it selectively extracts and integrates fine-grained local details.
-This adaptive strategy completely avoids indiscriminate fusion, reduces background noise, and significantly accelerates inference.
+Although confidence signals are widely used in text generation, they are rarely used to control visual computation in MLLMs.
+Many training-free methods still crop every input, wasting computation on visually simple samples.
+We use token confidence from the initial global prediction as a routing signal.
+If the confidence is high, the model answers directly; otherwise, LookWise activates semantic-guided localization and performs a second prediction with local visual details.
+This adaptive strategy reduces redundant visual processing and improves inference efficiency.